snipzer/kittenMongoose/README.md

 # KittenMongoose

-A school project to learn restful API's
+A school project to practice mongoose

 ## Requirements